 Try unique dishes at the International Food Street

-Hop on rides & play carnival games
+Hop on a VR ride & play a carnival game

-A range of carnival games and interactive simulation rides will be coming to the bazaar as well, including a high-speed boat race and classic “Lobster Pot”.
-Whether you’re heading there with your young ones or for a fun day out with bae, you can expect an exciting beach-side carnival experience.
+So, whether you’re heading there with your young ones or for a fun day out with bae, you can expect an exciting beach-side carnival experience.

 Enjoy a full day of fun at the Central Beach Bazaar

 Whether you’re a foodie who can’t wait to try out the different cuisines available at the International Food Street, or ready to witness the tallest fountain in the region, the Central Beach Bazaar offers new attractions and a unique day-to-night bazaar concept that’s sure to keep you entertained past sundown.